Niramay-Kelkar/Big_Data_Systems_And_Intelligent_Analytics/README.md

 Using boto3

 To make test dataset:
 python make_nowcast_dataset.py --sevir_data sevir --sevir_catalog CATALOG.csv --output_location interim

 Once, you have the require data, you can run the Synrad and Nowcast notebooks present in notebooks/.

+Refer the master branch for the implementation of Nowcasting.

 This repo also contains a design document that focuses on deployment of the Nowcast Intelligent System in an Insurance Provider senario.